-Support Group Meetings
+PFLAG Cleveland Monthly Support Group

 PFLAG helps families and LGBTQ individuals learn that they are not alone in the desire to seek acceptance, respect and love.
 By meeting similarly identified people, new participants come to realize that LGBTQ (Lesbian, Gay, Bisexual, Transgender, Queer/Questioning) individuals are an important part of human diversity and found in every social, ethnic and economic group.
 Indeed, some research suggests they represent approximately 10% of the world's population, and one in every four families has an LGBTQ member.
 Through attendance at our monthly group meetings, prejudicial and stereotypical views of LGBTQ begin to dissolve, and understanding and acceptance emerge.

-During our support meetings, we invite our members to introduce themselves and to tell us more about their lives and relationships.
+During our virtual support meetings, we invite our members to introduce themselves and to tell us more about their lives and relationships.
 Occasionally new members feel more comfortable listening and learning from the conversations that develop.

 We meet for approximately 90 minutes.
 One is likely to hear some familiar stories including:

 Individuals facing "coming out" dilemmas with their families.

 Overcoming fear and prejudice toward LGBTQ individuals in society today.

 LGBTQ couples who are celebrating their long-term relationships and anniversaries together.

 Gay parents talking about their children and former spouses.

 "People often come to PFLAG support group meetings asking, "How do I tell my friends and family that our son/daughter is LGBT, without seeming to announce it?"
 Attending PFLAG support group meetings first helps family to be comfortable with their child's sexual orientation or gender identity.
 Once that comfort level is achieved, sharing updates on our LGBT sons and daughters becomes as natural as sharing updates about our straight children.
 Members help each other to find the "right" words.
 Members share their own experiences which helps newer members to see the possibilities.
 At one meeting, the grandparents of a gay young man shared their support for their grandson.
 I was so moved by their story that it helped me to tell my parents that our son is gay."

-June 2014 my then 16 year old daughter came out to our family that she was bisexual (trying to ease us in) and later that year confirmed she is a Lesbian.
+In June, 2014, my then 16 year old daughter came out to our family that she was bisexual (trying to ease us in) and later that year confirmed she is a Lesbian.
 In that initial conversation, we assured her that our love does not change and that we have her back, that I will always be honest with her, but we also need some time to process.

 Back story, somewhere between 12 and 13, my boisterous, happy, funny daughter went quiet.
 Spending most of her free time alone.
 We would force her to come with us shopping or to events, Church, etc. but always she would return to her room.
 I thought, teenage angst, she was finding herself.
 You need to also know that she was a sickly child, many colds, sinus, ear infections, more than normal.
 Around that time, she became sicker, missing extreme amounts of school and much of her summers due to sicknesses of varying natures.
 Eventually extreme side pains, followed by just about every test medically you can do to find out why my child was in unexplainable chronic debilitating pain.
-Unknown to her mother and I was that she was also self-harming during that time.
+Unknown to her mother and me was that she was also self-harming during that time.